Gordon999/Pi_LIbCamera_GUI/README.md

 For use with Hyperpixel square display set preview_width  = 720, preview_height = 540, sq_dis = 1

+If you want a fullscreen display set fullscreen = 1 in the script. if using a full HD screen (1920×1080) then set preview-width to 1440 and preview-height to 1080, fullscreen = 1

 HQ imx477_scientific.json file needs to be in /usr/share/libcamera/ipa/raspberrypi/imx477_scientific.json, see https://forums.raspberrypi.com/viewtopic.php?t=343449#p2068315

 Pi4B recommended.